 Updated for 2018: This is my second year of meal planning and I absolutely love it!
 Below I’ve outlined my meal planning process and I invite you to join me this year in meal planning with my set of free printables!

 Affiliate links included below which means if you click through or purchase something through my links, I’ll receive a small compensation at no cost to you.
 See full disclosure here.

-As part of my 2017 goals, I have made a printable calendar for each month of the year and I am planning my dinner menu weekly.
-So far, it is working wonderfully and has radically changed my dinner making-blues.
+I have made a printable calendar for each month of the year and I plan my dinner menu weekly.
+Meal planning has worked wonderfully since I started at the beginning of 2017 and it has radically changed my lack of motivation to make dinner.

 I have reduced stress about what to make